WhollySoftware/GGiOSSDK/README.md

 ```

 #### Done
-Thats it, you successfully integrate DrdshChatSDKTest
+Thats it, you successfully integrate DrdshChatSDK